jackmott/LinqFaster/README.md

 # LinqFaster
 A set of extension methods for `arrays[]` and `List<T>` that are faster and allocate less.

-LinqFaster now includes all relevant Linq extension methods, and **SIMD** enhanced extension methods are being worked on now as well.
+LinqFaster now includes all relevant Linq extension methods, and **SIMD** and **parallel** enhanced extension methods are being worked on now as well.

 # Benchmarks

+64bit Win 10, 2 Core I7 Mobile

  |             Method | TEST_SIZE |           Mean | Allocated |
  |------------------- |---------- |--------------- |---------- |